How to set up a graphical interface

 Note to Apple Silicon users: some applications requiring OpenGL will not work through X11 forwarding.

 Windows knows nothing about X, therefore we need to install an X server.
 Here we will use VcXsrv.
-Other options would be Xming (however, newest versions are paid but older versions can still be downloaded for free from their SourceForge site) or installing an X server in Cygwin.
+Other options would be Xming (the newest versions are paid, but older versions can still be downloaded for free from their SourceForge site) or installing an X server in Cygwin.

-To configure the client (that is, the Multipass instance) we will need the host IP address, which can be obtained with the console command ipconfig
+To configure the client (that is, the Multipass instance) you will need the host IP address; you can obtain it with the console command ipconfig

-environment variable to the server display on the host IP:
+environment variable to the server display on the host IP (replace xx.xx.xx.xx